ArmchairDevelopers/OpenGameCamera/README.md

 | **Typedefs.hpp** | Contains typedefs used for our hooks. |
 | **sdk.hpp** | The reverse-engineered game classes. |
 | **BasicTypes.hpp** | Definitions for things like vectors and matrices.
 Serves to replate DirectX. |

+## Building guide

+The code is designed to be easily built.
+You don't even need the DirectX SDK installed.

+1. Clone, or [download](https://github.com/coltonon/OpenGameCamera/archive/master.zip) and extract
+2. Open `OpenGameCamera` in Visual Studio
+3. Build (Ctrl-B)